drydan/drydan.github.io/docs/hockey-analytics/player-positions.md

 ### Forward Results

 ![](../../assets/images/f_log_heatmaps.jpg)
-*The final estimates for the coefficient-like terms for the event counts in the posterio odds ratio formula between two of the three forward positions.*
+*The final estimates for the coefficient-like terms for the event counts in the posterior odds ratio formula between two of the three forward positions.*

 ![](../../assets/images/f_log_heatmaps_high_sig.jpg)